 It’s usually advised that a company updates its warehouse design ideas every few years.
 A good place to start is with the floor plan layout, making sure it meets the needs of the company’s current size and complexity.

-Label Everything and Put Up Signs – There are several ways to set up warehouse inventory, with labeling being the most crucial to achieving an optimal and organized warehouse.
+Label Everything and Put Up Sign: There are several ways to set up warehouse inventory, with labeling being the most crucial to achieving an optimal and organized warehouse.
 After your warehouse is clean and tidy, your team can start by labeling the stockroom and by putting up signs.
 These labels and signs should be clearly visible, concise, and easy to read.
-A tip for putting signs up is to arrange by row and column.
+A tip for putting signs up is to arrange them by row and column.
 Your team can set up aisles and set up storage racks for your products.
 It is important to consistently replace these labels as your inventory changes to reduce errors and misplaced inventory.
 Equally important, your team should focus on maintaining a safe work zone.
 It is beneficial to install signage in compliance with safety restrictions.

-Give Your Team Members Maps – Labeling and marking these rows or columns on a map or chart can also be helpful.
+Give Your Team Members Maps: Labeling and marking these rows or columns on a map or chart can also be helpful.
 It can help minimize questions from new hires or seasonal employees about where certain products or items are located.
 Providing maps to your team can also boost productivity.
 Your team will know where each product is and will be able to get the product efficiently and effectively.

-Focus on Receiving – Operating a warehouse means your team will be receiving many packages.
+Focus on Receiving: Operating a small warehouse means your team will be receiving many packages.
 As a necessary part of your shipping and receiving department layout, it is important to mark and review all packages coming into and out of the warehouse.
 Taking note of all inventory coming in is equally important as taking inventory of items going out.
 Your team could create a checklist for your receiving processes, such as if the items are in good condition, time of arrival, and inventory stock.
 This can be important to reference in the future, so it is important to take inventory.
 It will also help when inputting data into an automated system.

-Create a Process for Returning – There should be a process to handle return packages.
+Create a Process for Returning:There should be a process to handle return packages.
 Inventory should be taken when these packages arrive.
 Allow for expedient repackaging or refurbishing where necessary, making it as easy as possible to ship the items back out again.
 Keep these items documented, as you may need to refer to the paperwork later in the future.

 Optimize Storage Capacity